o-charts/manuals/oernc_en_US.md

 3. Go to [o-charts shop](https://o-charts.org/shop/14-oernc) and license the chart sets you are interested in.
 Ignore this step if you have already bought your charts.
 Remember your access data to o-charts shop (email and password), you will need them later.

-4. Go to OpenCPN, *Options → Charts → oeSENC charts* tab and press *Refresh Chart List*.
+4. Go to OpenCPN, *Options → Charts → oeRNC charts* tab and press *Refresh Chart List*.
 Use the arrows to show the hidden tabs.

 5. Login with your o-charts shop access data email and password.